myhearty-org/myhearty-api/README.md

 - Typesense 0.22+
 - NGINX 1.21+

-The rest of the documentation is only applicable to those that have installed Docker Compose.
+The rest of the documentation assumes that you have already installed Docker Compose.

 ### Getting Started